jojochun/e-commerce-back-end/README.md

 ## Purpose

 The purpose of this project was to create the back end for an e-commerce site by configuring a working Express.js API to use Sequelize to interact with a MySQL database.
-The user can create, read, update and delete data with this application.
+With this application, a user can create, read, update and delete data from their database.

 ## Installation and Usage

 1. Install node.js

 2. Clone or download the source code from GitHub to your local machine:

 ```shell
 git@github.com:jojochun/e-commerce-back-end.git
 ```

-3. Navigate to the root of the downloaded code:
+3. Navigate to the root of the downloaded code by typing:

 ```shell
 cd e-commerce-back-end
 ```

-4. To install required dependencies, open terminal and on command line enter:
+4. Install required dependencies by opening a terminal and on command line type:

 ```shell
 npm init -y (set "main": "server.js", "start": "node server.js")